thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Right, they're stuck somewhere and need to pry for more info. *At least the suckers could've wait until 9AM*.
 You guessed social engineering is what's up.

-"scam fuck off", you texted back while looking up the bank credit card contact.
+"scam fuck off", you texted back while hurrily looking up the bank credit card contact.

 Texts flooded in.
 You've never seen scammers going this far. *Move on to your next victim*, you think, *I'm broke, why so eager?*